-The power to suspend is vested in the Head of Education and the CEO.
+The power to suspend is vested in the Head of Safeguarding, the CEO and the Group Head of Education.
 However, they will canvass Police/Social Services views as to whether the subject of the allegation needs to be suspended from contact with children, to inform Tuition Extra's decision regarding the need for suspension.